CyVerse-learning-materials/DOI_request_quickstart/submit.rst

 - In the Data window, click the checkbox next to the folder.
 - Select Metadata > Request DOI.
-- After verifying you have read the instructions (i.e. this page), click "I need a DOI".
+- After verifying you have read the instructions (i.e. this guide), click "I need a DOI".
 You will receive a verification email that your request has been received, and a notification will be listed in the Notifications list in the DE.

 .. note::
 	At this point, your folder will move to a new location under Community Data/commons_repo/staging.